sigven/pcgr/README.md

 ### Overview

 The Personal Cancer Genome Reporter (PCGR) is a stand-alone software package for functional annotation and translation of individual cancer genomes for precision cancer medicine.
 Currently, it interprets both somatic SNVs/InDels and copy number aberrations.
-The software extends basic gene and variant annotations from the [Ensembl’s Variant Effect Predictor (VEP)](http://www.ensembl.org/info/docs/tools/vep/index.html) with oncology-relevant, up-to-date annotations retrieved flexibly through [vcfanno](https://github.com/brentp/vcfanno), and produces interactive HTML reports intended for clinical interpretation.
+The software extends basic gene and variant annotations from the [Ensembl’s Variant Effect Predictor (VEP)](http://www.ensembl.org/info/docs/tools/vep/index.html) with oncology-relevant, up-to-date annotations retrieved flexibly through [vcfanno](https://github.com/brentp/vcfanno), and produces interactive HTML reports intended for clinical interpretation. __NOTE__: If you also want to interrogate the clinical impact of germline variants in the same individual, try the accompanying tool [Cancer Predisposition Sequencing Reporter (CPSR)](https://github.com/sigven/cpsr).

 A few screenshots of the dashboard-type HTML output (new in 0.9.0) is shown below.